-Nelli Sugii, Director, Hawaiian Rare Plant Program, Lyon Arboretum
+Nelli Sugii, director, Hawaiian Rare Plant Program, Lyon Arboretum

-- Maintaining plant and seed bank collections
+- Maintains rare plant and seed bank collections